-About
+About Us

 California is home to more people of Indigenous descent than any other state in the United States.

-We acknowledge that Federal recognition does not establish an Indigenous Nation, rather, it only defines a legal relationship between the Nation and the US government.
-The status of Federal Recognition is the key that allows Nations to pursue rematriation of land, sacred objects and remains, and respect for cultural practices.
-There are 109 Nations that have federal recognition status in California<sup>1,2</sup>.
-There are an estimated 140 Nations that are currently not federally recognized, 78 of which have petitioned for recognition.
-For more information, please visit
+The status of Federal Recognition is a gateway that allows select Nations to pursue rematriation of land, sacred objects, remains, and to maintain respect for their cultural practices.
+While there are 109 Nations that have federal recognition status in California, there are an estimated additional 140 Nations that are currently not federally recognized.
+78 of these have petitioned for recognition.

 1 List of Federally-Recognized Tribes in CA